Sneha (actress): 2013–present

+In 2013, she acted in a critically acclaimed movie Haridas.
 Her next release was a trilingual made in Kannada, Tamil and Telugu – Un Samayal Arayil (2014), the official remake of the Malayalam blockbuster Salt N' Pepper, where she starred opposite Prakash Raj and a bunch of debutantes.
 The Kannada version was successful, while the other two versions was unsuccessful.
-Sneha later hosted a Tamil reality television show Melam Kottu Thali Kattu and the show was aired for 2 seasons.
+Sneha later hosted a Tamil reality television show Melam Kottu Thali Kattu, the show was aired for 2 seasons.